Searching for a rural small business opportunity?

 They had no idea how to support themselves; literally, no idea at all.

-Their home, really, it's an over-sized shed with a working water well, telephone, out house and an acre and a half pond adjacent.
+Their home, really, it's an over-sized shed with a working water well, electric, telephone, out house and an acre and a half pond adjacent.
 Not bad considering.

 They visited the U of Illinois School of Agriculture picking the minds of professors for non-traditional farming ideas.